ShaanCoding/Foodstagram/backend/README.md

 # Setup Instructions

-- Create a file called `.env` with the information given in `.envExample`
+- Create a file called `.env` with the information given in `.env.example`

 - To start